ag142/AI---Book-Chatbot/README.md

 ### 2. Interact with the application:

 Upload PDF: Click the "Upload a PDF file" button to upload your PDF document.
-Summarize: Click the "Summarize" button to get a summary of the extracted text.
 Ask Questions: Enter your question in the text input field to get answers based on the PDF content.

-### Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
-Ensure your code adheres to the project’s coding standards and includes tests where applicable.

-### License

-This project is licensed under the MIT License.
 ### Acknowledgements

 Hugging Face: For providing powerful NLP models.